Goechala Trek

 What should I carry for this trek?

-For the convenience of the porters or the ponies who will be carrying your luggage, we recommend you to bring a haversack of capacity 50 l–55 l with waterproof covers, or a water proof duffle bag.
-Put in all your clothes that you will require for eight days Goechala Trek, and a down sleeping bag that can withstand a temperature of minus 15 degrees Celsius, along with a thermal inner.
+Bring with you a down sleeping bag that can withstand a temperature of minus 15 degrees Celsius, along with a thermal inner.
 This will ensure that you will have warm nights.

 Day Pack

-Also, bring a daypack for your personal use for day time trekking.
-The day pack should be large enough to hold a water bottle, a raincoat or umbrella, a windbreaker, a light fleece jacket, your personal items, dried fruits or energy bars and a personal medical kit, sun-shades, Dark glasses.
+Also, bring a daypack for your personal use for daytime trekking.
+The day pack should be large enough to hold a water bottle, a raincoat or umbrella, a windbreaker, a light fleece jacket, your personal items, dried fruits or energy bars, and a personal medical kit, sun-shades, and dark glasses.

 Include in your medical kit tablets for fever, dysentery, anti-acid tablets, Electral powder, and painkillers.
 Include in it Crepe Bandages for sprains, Antiseptic Ointment for cuts and bruises, Band-Aids for small cuts and toe blisters, water-purifying tablets, sunscreen lotion, and Vaseline for chaffed skin.